-The Focus braille display provides several features that you can customize to suit your needs.
-You can adjust the location of the status cells, define the start and end positions of the reading line, vary the firmness of the braille dots, and enable a Rapid Reading mode.
+The Focus braille display provides features that you can customize to suit your needs.
+You can adjust the location of the status cells and vary the firmness of the braille dots.

 You can specify if the informational Status Cells are to be located on the left or right end of the display, or choose to not display them at all.
 The status cells are located at the left end of the display by default.